 Help to Buy: Equity Loan scheme

 This scheme helps first-time buyers to purchase a newly built property with a 5% deposit.
-The government provides an equity loan – which is interest-free for the first 5 years – for up to 20% of the property price (or up to 40% for a property in London) and you need to take out a repayment mortgage for the other 75%.
+The government provides an equity loan – which is interest-free for the first 5 years – for up to 20% of the property price (or up to 40% for a property in London).
+You need to take out a repayment mortgage for the other 75%.
 This scheme can be used in conjunction with Forces Help to Buy.
 Not all lenders will allow you to use both, however, so check with your mortgage broker first as they will know which lenders to approach on your behalf.

 Help to Buy: Shared Ownership scheme